Develop5/PlaywrightDemo/README.md

 &nbsp;

 I am here:
 - [ ] Section 4.
-Chapter 20.
-Separate context cucumber scenarios.
-Part 3
+Chapter 21.
+A more flexible cucumber.js - part1
-Momentarily, this command is needed at the command line: export UI_AUTOMATION_BROWSER=firefox
+By now, we continue with this at the command line: export UI_AUTOMATION_BROWSER=firefox
 Exactly like that.